Some notes on the Scagell family

-I have even seen a dictionary of surnames which says that our name is derived from Scargill.
+I have seen a dictionary of surnames which says that our name is derived from Scargill.
 This is almost certainly wrong and is based on the assumption that the name is pronounced 'Scar-gell'.
+There is even a commercial website claiming to provide a Scagell coat of arms and family crest based on this erroneous derivation!

 Margaret Townsend, nee Skedgell, tells me that her maiden name is also pronounced ‘with a soft g, as in jelly’.